 Portable Appliance Testing (PAT Testing): Safety and Compliance

-So ask yourself how often each appliance is likely to become faulty.
+Common sense plays a large part in maintaining your business’s electrical appliances and equipment.
+Ask yourself how often each one is likely to become faulty.
 Things to consider include its construction, its use and its suitability for the job it’s being used for.
 You also need to take into account the results of previous tests.

 Many businesses will have PAT testing included as part of a maintenance contract with an electrical contractor, who will also provide repairs and servicing.
 Click here to find out more about how DRF can help with your PAT testing and other compliance needs.